eudoxia0/eudoxia0.github.io/article/_posts/2023-02-22-and-yet-it-understands.md

 title: And Yet It Understands
 summary: In high-dimensional vector spaces, numerical optimization is omnipotent.
 card: and-yet-it-understands.jpg
+card_source: |
+    "A verdigris angel whose head is the Antikythera mechanism, 1899, oil on canvas, trending on ArtStation", DALL-E, June 2022.
 ---

 >To think is to forget differences, to generalize, to abstract.